The hard sales lessons we learned as we built one of India’s fastest-growing startups.

 One of the biggest setbacks to adopting technology comes in the way of cost.
 Companies want to run state-of-the-art everything, but don’t do so.
 Leads back out of becoming sales for two reasons; because they either can’t afford it, but more often because they don’t see an equitable return.

 To tackle this, focus on the Return on Investment (ROI) that your company provides instead of just the price.
 Include practical examples of previous clients, or more conceptual pieces that focus on more broad fiscal benefits such as reduced downtime and total cost of ownership (TCO).

 If you know your leads’ budget is $500, but your product costs $600, they’re probably going to buy from your cheaper competitor.
 But if you talk about how your $600 product creates $1800 in sales for them, it’s a more convincing pitch for them to put that extra $100 in.

 As a sales rep, losing customers to a competitor is one of the most disheartening experiences you’ll have.
 It’s understandable why after putting so much work into a lead only to have them choose your rival, salespeople consider the lead dead.

 But these losses also present themselves as opportunities.
-Recurring contact with your lost leads can tell give an industry-analysis level understanding of your competition.
-By talking to your leads, you can understand what your competitions core offerings, pain points, strengths and weakness are.
+Recurring contact with your lost leads can give an industry-analysis-level understanding of your competition.
+By talking to your leads, you can understand what your competition’s core offerings, pain points, strengths and weaknesses are.